nguyen-tuan-hiep/web-project/README.md

 The application has the following features:

 - User authentication and authorization
-- Search for places by location and voice search
+- Search for places by location/title using text/voice
 - Dark mode
 - Intelligent Chatbot
 - View places details, amenities, and pricing description